openstack/ironic-specs/specs/approved/shard-key.rst

 ====================================

 To be determined.
-We anticipate that the standard upgrade process would apply and that there would not realistically be an explicit downgrade compatability process, but this capability and functionality is largely for external consumption, and details there are yet to be determined.
+We anticipate that the standard upgrade process would apply and that there would not realistically be an explicit downgrade compatibility process, but this capability and functionality is largely for external consumption, and details there are yet to be determined.